 Carnival in Greece is an important holiday period leading up to the most special time of the year: Greek Easter.
 In 2020 Carnival in Greece is celebrated from Sunday 9th February 2020 to Sunday 1st March 2020.
 In this blog post, I have listed some of the most important elements of the Greek carnival and how to celebrate it!
-Have you been in Greece during carnival?
+Have you been to the carnival in Greece?

 Preparing for Lent

 Carnival in Greece or Apokries is a family celebration with street parties, parades, and masquerades.
 Carnival ( from Latin: carne and vale = goodbye to meat) marks the days before the fasting begins.
 The word Apokries in Greek comes from the words apochi and kreas (abstinence + meat) so, it means avoiding meat.

 Carnival in Greece is divided in 3 weeks, all preparing for the fasting.
 The first week opens the carnival and starts with a specific church celebration.
 The second week is called Kreatini in which one is allowed to eat meat every day.

 The Thursday in the Kreatini week is called Tsiknopemptee.
 Tsikno means the smell of grilled meat and Pempti means Thursday.
 This Thursday is a day to take your family out to a tavern and eat grilled meat.
 Tsiknopemptee is also the day when the parties start and the first masquerades for the Greek Carnival make their appearance.

 The last week before Lent is called the Cheese Week, White Week or Tyrini.
 Only dairy and fish are allowed during that week, no meat.
 The carnival celebrations end on Kathara Deftera or Clean Monday..